pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 required to scale capacity beyond the capacity of a database table supported by your infrastructure.

-For ultra-scalability, the application sequence must be capable of having a very large number of events, neither swamping an individual database partition (in Cassandra) nor distributing things across partitions without any particular order so that iterating through the sequence is slow and expensive.
+To support ultra-high capacity requirements, the application sequence must be capable of having a very large number of events, neither swamping an individual database partition (in Cassandra) nor distributing things across partitions (or shards) without any particular order so that iterating through the sequence is slow and expensive.
 We also want the application log effectively to have constant time read and write operations for normal usage.

 The library class
 :class:`~eventsourcing.domain.model.array.BigArray` satisfies these